 News at the ISFS

-KPU Richmond Farm Schools Program is now accepting new participants for the 2024 season!
+KPU Richmond Farm School is accepting applications for 2025!

 The ISFS has launched its YouTube Channel!